zotonic/zotonic/doc/manuals/cli.rst

 ``zotonic update``
   Update the server.
 Compiles and loads any new code, flushes caches and rescans all modules.

+``zotonic compile``
+  Compiles all the Zotonic Erlang source files, modules and sites, including those in the user sites directory and user modules directory (see :ref:`manual-configuration`).
+This command is mainly called from the Makefile when building Zotonic.
+It does *not* compile Zotonic's dependencies (the Erlang files under the ``deps/`` folder).
+This command can only be run when Zotonic is not running; for hot code reloads, use ``zotonic update``.

 ``zotonic compilefile [files...]``
   Compiles and reloads a single :term:`Erlang module` within the Zotonic folder.
 This runs very fast and works very well on a